larrybotha/the-last-algorithms-course-youll-need/02-02-binary-search-algorithms/README.md

 ## Takeaways

-- algorithms that half the dataset on each iteration are usually O(log N) or O(N log N)
+- algorithms that halve the dataset on each iteration are usually O(log N) or O(N log N)

 ## Notes